 Most importantly, have a great trip in Himachal Pradesh!

-What’s your top tip for solo travelers?
+What’s your top tip for solo female travel in Himachal Pradesh, India?
 Share it in the comments.